 1.

 Print Name Residence Address ONLY

 Sign as registered to vote City

 2.

+Print Name Residence AddressONLY

+Sign as registered to vote City

+3.

 Print Name Residence Address ONLY

 Sign as registered to vote City

-3. Print Name Residence Address ONLY

-Sign as registered to vote City

-(to be completed in Circulator's own handwriting after above signatures have been obtained) TO BE ENTERED BY CLERK - AFTER VALIDATION Date # Valid - This Section By Deputy I I I I I I I I I I I I I I I I I I
+I, (Print Name of Circulator) zulator's own handwriting after above signatur TO BE ENTERED BY CLERK - AFTER VALIDATION Date # Valid - This Section By Deputy I I

+My reside ence address is:

+I circulate the best were obta ed this section of the petition and witn of my information and belief, the genu nessed each of the appended signatures being uine signature of the person whose name it pu $\frac{1}{(m)}$ and $\frac{1}{(Month, day, year)}$ .
+I declare unde and correct. irports to be.
+All signatures on this document

+Executed on:, at (Place of signing) ·

 (Circulator's Signature)